Safiq Rahim: Return to Selangor

 On 1 December 2009, it was announced that Safiq signed with Selangor for a second stint from KL PLUS.
 He was handed the number 8 jersey ahead of the 2010 season.
 Safiq made his season debut for Selangor in a 1–2 win over Negeri Sembilan in the Sultan Haji Ahmad Shah Cup at Tuanku Abdul Rahman Stadium.
 On 19 January 2010, he scored his first goal for Selangor in a 4–0 win over Pahang.
-On 23 February 2010, Safiq made his AFC Cup debut in 0–0 draw against Vietnamese Becamex Bình Dương at Shah Alam Stadium.
+On 23 February 2010, Safiq made his AFC Cup debut in a 0–0 draw against Vietnamese Becamex Bình Dương at Shah Alam Stadium.
 He scored his first AFC Cup goal in a 5–0 win over Maldivian Victory SC on 6 April 2010.
 Safiq has scored 9 goals in all competitions during his season debut.
 He was part of the Selangor team that won the 2010 Super League Malaysia and the 2010 Malaysia Charity Shield.

-In 2011 season, Safiq his season first appearance in a 0–2 defeat to Kelantan in a Malaysia Charity Shield match on 29 January 2011.
-Safiq played as a starter before been substitute off with Fitri Shazwan at 46th minute of match.
-Safiq scored his first goal of the season on 12 March 2011, in away match against Negeri Sembilan.
+In the 2011 season, Safiq his season first appearance in a 0–2 defeat to Kelantan in a Malaysia Charity Shield match on 29 January 2011.
+Safiq played as a starter before being substituted with Fitri Shazwan in the 46th minute of the match.
+Safiq scored his first goal of the season on 12 March 2011, in an away match against Negeri Sembilan.
 The match ended in a 2–1 victory for Selangor.
-He added his second goal of the season on 16 April 2011 against Perak in 1–0 home win.
+He added his second goal of the season on 16 April 2011 against Perak in a 1–0 home win.
 Overall Safiq has scored 11 goals in all 2011 season competitions and made 26 league appearances with 23 times as a starter.

 On 30 June 2011, Indonesian club, Persib Bandung announced that they would give him a contract for the 2011–12 Indonesia Super League season, which he later chose to reject.